gibbok/animatelo/usage.md

 # How to get started
 ## Dependencies
-To use Animate.js in your project, simply add two JavaScript files from CDN into your document's <head>
+To use Animate.js in your project, simply add two JavaScript files from CDN into your document's `<head>`.

 ```html
 <head>